 5. When beginning your business did you keep a side job to support it?
 If not, did you look other places for funding or simply take the risk?

-When I started to exhibit and showing my art for sale, I had a full time job outside the art field.
+When I started to exhibit and showing my art for sale, I had a full-time job outside the art field.
 I could support my art business with my job and profits from my investments.
-I am retired now and support my part time art business with my own money and from the money from art sales.
-While I put a lot of effort in my artwork in both time and money, I have never made enough money to live off of.
-This is very common for most artist and fine art photographers.
+I am retired now and support my part-time art business with my own money and from the money from art sales.
+While I put a lot of effort into my artwork in both time and money, I have never made enough money to live off of.
+This is very common for most artists and fine art photographers.

 I think that building a photography business as a side job is one of many good methods.
-When you feel that you can switch out to full time as a photographer and if that is what you want, then go for it.
-I would know what your initial one time costs are to starting up full time in advance and also your larger monthly costs such a retail store location including utilities as well as your regular other monthly cost.
+When you feel that you can switch out to full-time as a photographer and if that is what you want, then go for it.
+I would know what your initial one-time costs are to starting up full time in advance and also your larger monthly costs such a retail store location including utilities as well as your regular other monthly costs.
 You may also need to purchase additional specialty photography equipment you will need.

 I would recommend that you have these costs saved up as well as living funds for at least 6-8 months since it will take time to build a client base to support your new expenses.
 If you are still living with your parents, this could help out here.
-Many new businesses fail in the first year due to not having enough finances to get them though the initial business build up period to be self-supportive.
+Many new businesses fail in the first year due to not having enough finances to get them through the initial business build-up period to be self-supportive.

 You mentioned risk in your question and I think that is a good way of stating things.
-Despite my opinion that it is difficult in making a living in the art field or as a photographer now a days, that does not mean that one should not try to making a living on what they love doing.
+Despite my opinion that it is difficult in making a living in the art field or as a photographer nowadays, that does not mean that one should not try to make a living on what they love doing.

 I will end with this example.
-I went to college for four years earning my Bachelor of Arts degree and then found out that their were no photography jobs to be found.
-This resulted in me working for about 1 ½ years at a camera store before going back to school, for a second degree in computer programming.
-I was working 3-5 jobs part time while going to a local college full time.
-I was literally was so busy I did not have much time to sleep or even eat meals for about 1 ½ years.
+I went to college for four years earning my Bachelor of Arts degree and then found out that there were no photography jobs to be found.
+This resulted in me working for about 1 ½ years at a camera store before going back to school, for a second-degree in computer programming.
+I was working 3-5 jobs part-time while going to a local college full time.
+I was literally so busy I did not have much time to sleep or even eat meals for about 1 ½ years.